Groundhog Day: Mid-Atlantic

 Stonewall Jackson predicts at Space Farms Zoo and Museum.

 Essex Ed the groundhog and Otis the Hedgehog predict at Turtle Back Zoo.

 “Malverne Mel” is the groundhog of Malverne, in Long Island, New York.
 Mel began his position in 1996.

 Great Neck Greta, of Great Neck, Long Island, New York, predicted in 2020.

 Quigley, of The Hamptons (resident of the Save the Animals Rescue Foundation), predicts at Quogue Village Fire Department.

 Staten Island Chuck is the stage name for the official weather-forecasting woodchuck for New York City, housed in the Staten Island Zoo.
 In 2009, Chuck bit then-NYC-Mayor Mike Bloomberg, prompting zoo officials to quietly replace him with his daughter Charlotte.
 In 2014, NYC Mayor Bill de Blasio, famously dropped Charlotte during the ceremony, visibly disturbing many of the children present for the event.
 Charlotte's untimely death a week later prompted rumors she was killed by the fall, although the zoo later said this was unlikely to be the cause of Charlotte's demise.
 As a result, Bill de Blasio did not participate in the tradition thereafter.

 Dunkirk Dave (a stage name for numerous groundhogs that have filled the role since 1960) is the local groundhog for Western New York, handled by Bob Will, a typewriter repairman who runs a rescue shelter for groundhogs.
 Will is adamant that Dunkirk Dave does not actually predict the date of spring because that is fixed by calendars, but instead predicts the harshness of the remainder of winter.
 An additional groundhog was added in Buffalo in 2014 but this groundhog—Buffalo Bert— is in jest in that he always sees his shadow, as an inside joke to Buffalo's winters; the Irish pub that hosts the event jokes that Bert's constant predictions of winter give him a 100% accuracy rate.

 French Creek Freddie is West Virginia's resident groundhog meteorologist.
 A resident of the West Virginia State Wildlife Center in French Creek, West Virginia, Freddie made his debut in 1978, and boasts an accuracy rate of approximately 50%.
 On Groundhog Day, 2022, Freddie predicted six more weeks of winter, with the mayor of Buckhannon and members of the community in attendance.

 In Maryland, Queen City Charlie handles ceremonies in the western part of the state, having succeeded Western Maryland Murray after Murray's June 2021 death.

 Holtsville Hal resides at the Holtsville Ecology Site and Animal Preserve in Holtsville, NY.
 He predicts the weather for Suffolk County, NY, in front of hundreds of residents each Groundhog Day.

+Chesapeake Chuck resides the Virginia Living Museum in Newport News, VA.
+He predicts the weather for the Hampton Roads.
+Other animal predictions on upcoming current events also take place throughout the celebration.